Degeneration of Kaehler structures and half-form quantization of toric varieties: Preliminaries.

 \begin{proof} If $f$ is real valued, then

 and

 with similar formulas in the vertex charts (with $x^{j}$ and $\theta^{j}$ replaced by $x_{v}^{j}$ and $\theta_{v}^{j}$).
-With $f=\log\det G$ (observing that $f=f({x})$) we obtain, from $\Theta=\partial\log\det G$, the open orbit $1$-forms (\ref{eqn:openorbit_1-forms}).
+With $f=\log\det G$ (observing that $f=f({x})$) we obtain, from $\Theta_0=\partial\log\det G$, the open orbit $1$-forms (\ref{eqn:openorbit_1-forms}).

-Next, by \cite{Cox}, the ``canonical'' section $dZ=dW/w^{\mathbf{1}}$ (which has the same representation $dW_{v}/w_{v}^{\mathbf{1}}$ in the vertex charts) has simple poles along each torus invariant divisor.
-To obtain a trivializing section on the vertex chart $U_{v}$, we multiply by a factor with simple zeroes along the divisors adjacent to $v$ and thus arrive at the desired combination $w_{v}^{\mathbf{1}}dZ_{v}$.
+Next, by \cite{Cox}, the \textquotedblleft canonical\textquotedblright \ section $dZ=dW/w^{\mathbf{1}}$ (which has the same representation $dW_{v}/w_{v}^{\mathbf{1}}$ in the holomorphic vertex charts) has simple poles along each torus-invariant divisor.
+To obtain a trivializing section on the holomorphic vertex chart $U_{v}$, we multiply by a factor with simple zeroes along the divisors adjacent to $v$ and thus arrive at the desired combination $w_{v}^{\mathbf{1} }dZ_{v}$.

 To obtain the connection $1$-forms in the chart $U_{v}$ with respect to $w_{v}^{\mathbf{1}}dZ_{v}$, we first recall the norm

 From this, noting that $\det G_{v}$ is a constant multiple of $\det G$, we see that the Chern connection $1$-form on $U_{v}$ is